sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables-v2/Fundamentals 4: Working with Pivot Tables.md

 <!-- END OF PIVOT TABLE BASICS -->

 ## Use Case
-Lets assume we want to look at a breakdown of Profit, Margin and Order quantities by Store Region, Product type and month.
+Lets assume we want to look at a breakdown of profit, margin and order quantities by store region, product type and month.

-We have the required columns in our `PLUGS_DATA` table and could **possibly** satisfy the requirement by grouping the data but the end result will not be easy for the viewer to interpret and they may have to make multiple clicks to orient the table to suit their interests.
+We have the required columns in our `PLUGS_DATA` table and could potentially satisfy the requirement by grouping the data, but the end result will not be easy for the viewer to interpret.
+They may have to make multiple clicks to orient the table to suit their interests.

 <img src="assets/pivotdef1.png" width="800"/>

-The grouped output of this may look something like this and you can easily see how the consumer may be frustrated:
+The grouped output of this may look something like this and you can easily see how a user may be frustrated:

 <img src="assets/pivotdef2.png" width="800"/>